 For group meetings, boxed meals and individually plated meals are allowed.
 Family style buffets and potlucks are not allowed.
 Hands should be washed before and after eating a meal.
 Eating surfaces will be disinfected following use.

-Individual employees may prepare personal meals in staff area.
-Disinfect surfaces following use.
+Individual employees may prepare personal meals in the staff area and must disinfect surfaces following use.

 Employees should clean/disinfect any surface used after eating and clean/disinfect conference tables after meetings.
 Use of Lake ESD staff room should be staggered at meal times to allow for social distancing of six feet separation.